SeffySnow/website-template.github.io/README.md

 # website-template.github.io

-This website represents my skills in fundementals of frontend.
-This template fully is created by me, using HTML,CSS, JavaScript and Bootstrap.
+This website showcases my skills in the fundamentals of front-end development.
+I created this template entirely by myself, using HTML, CSS, JavaScript, and Bootstrap